bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 Multiple multi-polygons
 '''''''''''''''''''''''

-The top-level of nesting separates each MultiPolygon from the rest.
+The top-level of nesting separates each multi-polygon from the rest.
 You can think of each multi-polygon as a row in the data source, potentially with a corresponding label or color.